 Unfortunately we cannot accept special requests for coaches or friends as we must balance teams with players of all abilities.
-However, the Head Coach may protect up to three players whose parents are either a coach or trainer.
+However, the Head Coach may protect up to three players whose parents are either an Assistant Coach or Trainer.

 Are there tryouts and evaluations?

 There are no tryouts for House League.
 Everyone is eligible to play.
-Assessment sessions will be in September for everyone playing in the 2017-18 season.
+Assessment sessions will be on September 7th and 8th for everyone playing in the 2019-2020 season.
 Players will be contacted via email with evaluation dates and times.
 They will also be posted on our web site.

 My daughter has a disability, is she eligible to play?